[Exclusive] EU wargames fictional crisis in West Africa

 EU wargames fictional crisis in West Africa

-The EU is preparing to wargame a fictional crisis in a West Africa-type setting, shedding light on Europe's modern threats and military ambitions.
+The EU is preparing to wargame a fictional crisis in a West Africa-type setting, shedding light on how Europe sees its threats and military ambitions.

-The month-long drill, called Integrated Resolve, starts on 19 September and is meant "to enhance the capacity of the EU to respond to (transboundary) crises and to hybrid threats," according to an internal EU document seen by EUobserver.
+The month-long drill, called Integrated Resolve, starts on 19 September and is meant "to enhance the capacity of the EU to respond to (transboundary) crises and to hybrid threats," according to an internal EU dossier seen by EUobserver.

 Join EUobserver today